javve/bootstrap-workshop/README.md

 ![](images/1-2.png?raw=true)

-## Assignment 2
+## Assignment 2: Responsive grid

 Improve the grid.
 It should have four columns for desktop, two for tablets and one in mobile.
-[Read more at GetBoostrap.com](http://getbootstrap.com/css/#grid)
+[Read more at getbootstrap.com](http://getbootstrap.com/css/#grid)

 #### Large
 ![](images/2-1.png?raw=true)